ckeerti/Plan.io/TataSky/plan.md

 <details>
 <summary>Financial Summary</summary>
   <br/>

+Tata Sky reported a consolidated revenue of Rs 4,682.21 crore in FY21.
+The company posted a net profit of Rs 68.75 crore as against a net loss of Rs 234.1 crore.

 Content distribution platform Tata Sky has seen a flat growth in consolidated revenue at Rs 4,682.21 crore for the fiscal ended 31st March 2021 as against Rs 4,680.88 crore in the previous fiscal.
 Total income saw a marginal decline at Rs 4,704.83 crore compared to Rs 4,722.72 crore a year ago.

 According to financial data accessed by business intelligence platform Tofler, **the revenue from the core DTH business was down by 1.2% at Rs 4,593.01 crore from Rs 4,648.83 crore**.
-Revenue from the provisioning of broadband service was up 2.8x at Rs 89.2 crore from Rs 32.05 crore.

 In terms of revenue break-up, subscription and service revenue stood at Rs.
 3,919.99 crore compared to Rs.
 3,903.33 crore.
 Activation and Installation Revenue came in at Rs.
 308.60 crore, compared to Rs.
 303.09 crore.
 Other Service Revenue was Rs.
 453.25 crore, compared to Rs.
 474.44 crore.